dnbln/cargo-difftests/README.md

 analyzed together.
 This approach still keeps around all the original profiling data, but there won't be more intermediary by-products of the analysis than one per group, as opposed to one per test.

+### rustc-wrapper-difftests

+This wrapper checks that the `--cfg cargo_difftests` flag is passed to `rustc`, and if it is, it also checks whether we are currently compiling a crate from the workspace.

+If both of those conditions are true, the wrapper also adds the `-C instrument-coverage` flag.
+It does nothing when compiling a crate from outside the workspace with `--cfg cargo_difftests`, nor when calling it without `--cfg cargo_difftests`.

+This has the effect of not emitting coverage information for dependencies outside the workspace, speeding-up the running of the tests, making the profiles much smaller, and their subsequent analysis much faster.

 ## Multi-threading